 Interstate Compact on Educational Opportunity for Military Children

-In October 2009, Assembly Bill 343 (Saladana) was signed into law as Chapter 237, Statues of 2009.
+In October 2009, Assembly Bill 343 (Saldaña) was signed into law as Chapter 237, Statues of 2009.
 This legislation, codified as California Education Code (EC) sections 49700-49704 , joined the State of California as member of the Interstate Compact on Educational Opportunity for Military Children (ICEOMC).
 The purpose of the ICEOMC is to remove barriers to educational success imposed on children of military families due to the frequent moves and deployment of their parents.
 The compact addresses key educational transition issues encountered by military families, including enrollment, placement, attendance, eligibility, and graduation.

-- October 15, 2013 Public Meeting Notice and Agenda
+Public Meeting Notice Agendas and Minutes

 California EC sections 49700-49704

 Provisions of the Interstate Compact on Educational Opportunity for Military Children.

-Educational Opportunity for Military Children Final Report to the Legislature 2014
+Interstate Compact on Educational Opportunity for Military Children Final Report to the Legislature 2014

 Interstate Compact on Educational Opportunity for Military Children Report to the Legislature 2009

 The report was developed by the California Task Force as required by Chapter 589, Statutes of 2008 (AB 2049 [Saladana]).